alexlsw123/Higher_Dimensional/README.md

 ## Result

-The `pdf` file in the repository does the great job on showing the result.
+My code produces a total of 12 plots (No-PCA and PCA plots for each cluster).
+The `pdf` file in the repository does a great job of showing the result.